Frequently Asked Questions

 - What is the long-term cost of not taking care of my health?

-If I am working with you virtually I can’t take you off of a medication or write a prescription, but I can discuss other options with you so you can work with your physician to make changes in your current plan if appropriate.
+If you are out of state, I can’t take you off of a medication or write a prescription, but I can discuss other options with you so you can work with your physician to make changes in your current plan if appropriate.

-As a licensed naturopathic physician in a state that allows us prescription rights, I am able to address your medications from an integrative medical perspective in a way that differentiates me from other practitioners such as health coaches, unlicensed naturopaths, nutritionists, counselors and dietitians.
+As a licensed naturopathic physician in a state that allows us prescription rights, I am able to discuss your medications with you from an integrative medical perspective in a way that differentiates me from other practitioners such as health coaches, unlicensed naturopaths, nutritionists, counselors and dietitians.

 I am here to provide health care that is in alignment with your values.
 Period.